 When I hit what they call “poop out” (tolerance) in 2005, I had no idea what was going on.
 I would have uncontrollable crying fits for no reason.
 I would go into episodes of extreme rage for the dumbest things.
 I yelled at people and threw things all of the time.
 I also developed a strong craving for alcohol (especially vodka).
 I would drink pretty much every night.
 I felt that I had to be numb in order to make it through.
 It got so bad that I would start planning to drink during the day and would make myself a drink as soon as I got home.
 I acted like a crazy person.
+I WAS a crazy person.
 I was obsessed with things and people.
-I seriously thought that I had to be friends with everybody.
+I seriously thought I had to be friends with everybody.
 I felt like I had to be involved in everybody’s lives, everybody’s except for the people that I should have been.
 I went to all of the ballgames and school functions, yet I saw my own family as a burden.
 I would say things to people that would hurt them and I didn’t even care.
-In fact, it gave me a feeling of power to be able to make somebody cry or upset.

 In January of 2006, I decided that I didn’t want to take the Paxil anymore because of the weight gain.
 I called my doctor and the nurse told me that I could just take half of the dose for a while and then just stop taking it.
 She was ignorant as to how these meds really work.
 My brain was so messed up by then that cutting my dose in half only made things worse, much worse.
 I started taking 10 mg per day, not knowing what it would do to my brain function.
 The withdrawal was horrible and I went completely manic.
 I didn’t sleep for days at a time so my doctor put me on Ambien too.
 The combination of the Paxil, the Ambien, and the alcohol sent me over the edge.
 My blood pressure went up, so the doctor gave me a prescription for that.
 My hormones went crazy, so a prescription was written for that too.
 I had almost constant muscle and joint pain, so I took more pain meds than I should have.
 I had black outs where I couldn’t remember what happened.
 I lived in a numb fog, barely functioning.